 Whereas, occupiers of these real estate properties will have to deal with challenges regarding the effective operation, liquidity needs, and reduced workforce.
 India’s government has given tax-incentives for business owners, which can help occupiers offset the short-term impacts of the pandemic.

-Future of Realty Sector in India after Covid-19
+Future of Real Estate in India

 India has taken specific steps to reopen the country and reinstate economic activity after four stringent lockdowns.
 The government has, however, given strict instructions to all citizens to follow hygiene norms and social distancing guidelines.